 Abstract

 Introduction - Eastern oyster populations in the northern Gulf of Mexico are depressed from historic levels for reasons that are poorly understood.
-Since 2010, the states of Florida, Alabama, Mississippi, Louisiana, and Texas have all declared state or federal level oyster fishery disasters citing reasons including prolonged drought, intense rain events, or freshwater releases from water management structures (refs) and Florida has engaged in litigation at the US Supreme Court level over oyster population collapse in Apalachicola Bay (ref).
-Several of these states have implemented fishery closures in response to depressed status of oyster stocks (i.e., Mobile Bay in Alabama, Apalachicola Bay in Florida) but only one of these stocks (Mobile Bay) has reopened to harvest with Apalachicola scheduled to re-open in 2025.
-Oyster populations in the Gulf of Mexico were also damaged by the sinking of the Deepwater Horizon and subsequent oil spill (Deepwater Horizon Natural Resources Damage Assessment Trustees, 2016) which created substantial funding opportunities (more than $199M US) for oyster restoration in the Gulf of Mexico exceeding the annual value of oyster landings (Pine et al. 2022).
+Since 2010, the states of Florida, Alabama, Mississippi, Louisiana, and Texas have all declared state or federal level oyster fishery disasters, citing reasons including prolonged drought, intense rain events, or freshwater releases from water management structures (refs).
+Several of these states have implemented fishery closures in response to depressed status of oyster stocks (i.e., Mobile Bay in Alabama, Apalachicola Bay in Florida) but only one of these stocks (Mobile Bay) has reopened to harvest.
+Florida has engaged in litigation at the U.S. Supreme Court over water withdrawals that may have contributed to the oyster population collapse in Apalachicola Bay (refOyster populations were also damaged by the sinking of the Deepwater Horizon and subsequent oil spill (Deepwater Horizon Natural Resources Damage Assessment Trustees, 2016) which created substantial funding opportunities (more than $199M US) for oyster restoration in the Gulf of Mexico, exceeding the annual value of oyster landings (Pine et al. 2022).

 Many proposed, ongoing, recent, and historical oyster restoration efforts focus on the addition of various materials for oyster spat (larvae) to settle and grow.
 Adding this material to substrate is an effort to promote a positive oyster shell budget (harvest removes shell stock, Pine et al. 2015).
 This is done by providing material from outside of the system of management interest to replace degraded (but natively created), displaced (from culling during harvest) or removed (from harvest) cultch to mimic natural oyster cultch; a complex matrix of living and dead material where oyster larvae settle and grow.
-These restoration efforts are an attempt to shift oyster reefs from an observed low but resilient state to a more desired productive state (Pine et al. 2022) through restoration actions.
+These restoration efforts are an attempt to shift oyster reefs from an observed low but resilient state to a more desired productive state (Pine et al. 2022).

 We used opportunistic sampling from ongoing and recently completed efforts to shift oyster populations from undesired to desired states through restoration and fishery closure projects in estuaries in the northern Gulf of Mexico.
-Many of the large restoration programs that are currently funding these efforts are long-term (10-year) projects, but information as learning is needed over shorter time scales to inform other proposed restoration and management projects in similar systems.
+Many of the large restoration programs that are currently funding these efforts are long-term (10-year) projects, but learning is needed over shorter time scales to inform other proposed restoration and management projects in similar systems.
 This is an issue of both temporal and spatial scale (Pine et al. 2022).
-To facilitate learning under an adaptive management framework as programmatically adopted by these funders, these restoration efforts should be assessed in-progress, and if necessary, corrective changes made to improve the likelihood of the restoration objective of shifting the oyster population from an undesired low-level, to a more desired level.
-This desired state can vary by location, and type of oyster bar (intertidal vs. subtidal), and management goals.
-But in general, the desired expectation motivating these restoration efforts are to provide and promote both ecosystem services and create opportunities for oyster harvest through fishery recovery.
+To facilitate learning under an adaptive management framework as programmatically adopted by these funders, these restoration efforts should be assessed in-progress, and if necessary, corrective changes made to improve the likelihood of the restoration objective of shifting the oyster population from an undesired state to a more desirable state.
+This desired state can vary by location, and type of oyster bar (intertidal vs. subtidal), and management goals, but in general, the expectation motivating these restoration efforts is to provide and promote both ecosystem services and create opportunities for oyster harvest through fishery recovery.